 Art history and theory online courses in the past have either focused on western only or modern art history and ideas and there is a growing need and demand, indeed appetite, for the traditional eastern ones in a digital format: there is a real interest and trend for 'craft' and people are now interested in these historic, traditional and global art techniques.
 Thanks to the internet, online libraries and digitised collections we are able to access images of miniature painting at the tips of our fingers, 24/7, across time and space and without having to travel - indeed, some manuscripts are so precious that they are unavailable for viewing except by academics with special permissions.
 The online format allows us to get up close and personal with many manuscript images we may otherwise not be able to see in our lifetimes.
 My theoretical course focuses on painting from the west and the east - since there are so many cross-cultural influences - and I've designed my Traditional Painting Theory & Techniques course to cover both.

 … AND WHY FACE TO FACE TEACHING IS STILL IRREPLACEABLE

 Some things are just irreplaceable.
 That’s why I continue to offer face to face teaching from my studio.
-You get to experience a working artist’s studio and workshop. (*AFTER COVID-19 CORONAVIRUS CRISIS ONLY!)
+You get to experience a working artist’s studio and workshop.
 The oldest method of teaching and knowledge transmission is one-to-one teaching in real life.
 I can guide your hand.
 I can see the whole picture, your posture, everything.
 Some things cannot be replicated online.
 Some things you don’t see, you feel.
 Ultimately, the atmosphere, aura and feel of the painting, much like mouthfeel in cuisine, has to be experienced in person - going to a gallery to see an artwork for real is the best way to experience art.
 Art is multisensorial.

 = THAT’S WHY I BELIEVE IN THE BEST OF BOTH WORLDS!